Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_headgrow_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_headgrow_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_headgrow_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_headgrow_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_headgrow_max_ - Default: 2.5 - The maximum head size multiplier.\
 _randomat_headgrow_per_kill_ - Default: 0.25 - The head size increase per kill.\
 _randomat_headgrow_steal_ - Default: 1 - Whether to steal a player's head size on kill.